Carter907/socket-io-global-chat/README.md

 ## Global Chat Application

-To run my example. clone this repository and run the follwing commands in the root directory.
+To run my example,
+clone this repository and run the follwing npm commands.

 ```
 npm install